 The provision backed by California lawmakers would have allowed the Agriculture Department to extend mandatory quality controls for the domestic industry to imports.
 The bill's language would have allowed government testing of domestic and imported olive oil to ensure that it was labeled correctly.

 That testing, intended to prevent labeling lower-grade olive oil as "extra virgin" or fraudulently cutting in other types of oil, would be much more comprehensive than what imported oils are subjected to now.

-Extra virgin olive oil is considered to be the highest quality.
+The floor fight broke down to one between East Coast and West Coast lawmakers.
 Republican Rep. Doug LaMalfa, a farmer from Northern California, suggested that labels for imported oil should say "extra rancid."

 "What we're after here is not to cause problems for our friends who would like to market it.
 It's more just the truth in advertising that's necessary," LaMalfa said.